ZJULearning/efanna/samples_hashing/README.md

 	sift.results -- path to save ANN search results of given query
 	16 -- number of tables to use (you should provide 16 tables)
 	32 -- code length of the hash table
-	8  -- maximum radius (the algorithm will stop locate points beyond this radius number, using random points from the database to fill the initial pool)
+	8  -- maximum radius (the algorithm will stop locating points beyond this radius number, using random points from the database to fill the initial pool)
 	0  -- code length shift (the algorithm will actually use codelength - codelengthshift bits code, in this case, 32-0=32)
   200 -- initial pool size factor
 	100 -- required number of returned neighbors (i.e. k of k-NN)
 	sift.graph -- prebuilt kNN graph
 	6 -- number of epoches
 	100 -- extend factor (larger is more accurate but slower)
-	1 -- searching methods (0~1, two kinds of algrothms, different performance on k-NN graph of different k)
+	1 -- searching methods (0~1, two kinds of kNN graph expansion algorithms)

 Output and Input format